 The one piece of equipment you use for every single golf shot, no matter how near or far to the pin, is the golf ball.
 That’s why choosing the right ball for your game is crucial to your success on the course.
 At WGS, they offer top rated golf balls to suit every style of game.
 They have golf balls for the high handicap weekend golfer to the scratch golfer.
 A feature growing in popularity is personalizing your golf ball.
 Carefully selecting a golf ball to match your game will contribute to the consistent results you’re looking for.

 Value golf balls are great for beginners.
 Ladies should consider specially made women’s golf balls.
-These balls are generally two piece, surlyn covered balls that produce longer distances.
+These balls are generally two-piece, surlyn covered balls that produce longer distances.
 Make sure that the golf balls you do purchase are this year’s model and not last years.
 Older golf balls tend to be on sale until the stock is replenished.
 Also, they don’t perform as well as new ones due to shelf age!

 Check Out These Premium Top Sellers From The Best Brands In The Game

 - TaylorMade TP5 and TP5x – Experience enhanced distance, spin, and control with the latest five-layer ball from TaylorMade.

 - Callaway Chrome Soft – Get more spin and increased distance off the tee.
 You’ll get less spin and added control around the greens.

 - Titleist Pro V1 and Pro V1x – Played by two out of three professionals on Tour, the Pro V1, and Pro V1x are built for max distance and incredible greenside control.

 Buying Tip: Look for a ball with the right compression.
 Golf balls with a 90 or more compression create less spin off the tee, providing further distance.
 Golf balls with a 70-80 compression offer more spin with low irons and wedges.
 They deliver better stopping ability on the green too.